-Earlier this week Belle Gibson, the Australian wellness blogger who attributed overcoming her terminal illness to a specialised diet, confirmed her multiple cancer diagnoses were completely fabricated.
+Earlier this week Belle Gibson, the Australian wellness blogger who attributed overcoming the terminal illness she was supposedly afflicted with to a specialized diet, confirmed her multiple cancer diagnoses were completely fabricated .
 The internet has since been rife with speculation and attempts to make sense of why she spun such elaborate lies.
-But looking back on her story, it's hard not to ask why we didn't realise something was up earlier.
+But looking back on her story, it's hard not to ask why we didn't realize something was up earlier.
 Hindsight may be 20/20, but there were numerous red flags in her narrative.
 Regardless, it took nearly two years for anyone to start to question it.

-Belle's internet origin story goes like this: at 20 years old in 2009, she was diagnosed with terminal brain cancer and given four months to live.
-After two months of chemotherapy and radiation, she abandoned the traditional methods for holistic alternatives opting for a plant rich diet and cutting out gluten, dairy and GMO products.
+Gibson's internet origin story goes like this: At age 20, in 2009, she was diagnosed with terminal brain cancer and given four months to live.
+After two months of chemotherapy and radiation, she abandoned the traditional methods for holistic alternatives, opting for a plant-rich diet and cutting out gluten, dairy, and GMO products.
 She also pursued alternative treatments such as colonics, Ayurvedics, and oxygen therapy to maintain her wellbeing.
-It read like a roll call of dubious health trends that while naïve and not totally consolidated by dieticians, generally don't hurt anyone outside of wheat farmers.
+It read like a roll call of dubious health trends that while naïve and not totally consolidated by dietitians, generally don't hurt anyone outside of wheat farmers.

 Except in this case.
-Belle implied it was her new age diet and abandonment of traditional medicine that was keeping her cancer in check.
-She then launched her wildly successful health, wellness and lifestyle app, The Whole Pantry in 2013 off the back of her claims, all the while sharing her experience of living with cancer online.
+Gibson implied it was her new age diet and abandonment of traditional medicine that was keeping her cancer in check.
+She then launched her wildly successful health, wellness, and lifestyle app The Whole Pantry in 2013 off the back of her claims, all the while sharing her experience of living with cancer online.

 It all began to unravel last month, when it came to light that her business had not donated over $300,000 to various charities, as she had promised her readers.
 One by one friends and other critics began to call out the discrepancies in her story, casting doubt over her illness.
-At one point Belle wrote that the cancer had spread to her blood, spleen, brain and uterus—an extremely rare occurrence for people diagnosed with a brain tumour.
-Three months later, she wrote that she had been "stable for two years now with no growth of the cancer".
+At one point Gibson wrote that the cancer had spread to her blood, spleen, brain, and uterus—an extremely rare occurrence for people diagnosed with a brain tumor.
+Three months later, she wrote that she had been "stable for two years now with no growth of the cancer."

-For the record, primary tumours (those which start in the brain) have one of the highest mortality rates of all cancers.
-If Belle's story was true, she was definitely defying all odds.
+For the record, primary tumors (those which start in the brain) have one of the highest mortality rates of all cancers.
+If Gibson's story was true, she was definitely defying all odds.
 And yet, no one thought it was strange a girl with this level of cancer was jetting off around the world and living an extremely active lifestyle.

-In the same Sunrise interview in February last year, Samantha Armytage remarked "for a person living with brain cancer, might I add, you look incredibly healthy."
-Belle was a picture of health throughout the life of her business.
+In the same Sunrise interview from February 2014, Samantha Armytage remarked, "For a person living with brain cancer, might I add, you look incredibly healthy."
+Gibson was a picture of health throughout the life of her business.
 Not once did anyone openly question it, and who can blame us?
-No one wants to be the asshole that questions the validity of someone's illness.
+No one wants to be the asshole who questions the validity of someone's illness.
 Evidently, our need to believe in the best of people overruled our critical thinking.

-It's also true that the majority of us know little about the ins-and-outs cancer to be able to confidently call bullshit on someone's story, which explains why Belle remained unquestioned for so long.
-Sociologist at ANU, Lawrence Saha told VICE that our complacency as an audience could be explained in a number of ways.
+It's also true that the majority of us don't know enough about the ins and outs cancer to be able to confidently call bullshit on someone's story, which explains why Gibson remained unquestioned for so long.
+Lawrence Saha, a sociologist at Australian National University, says our complacency as an audience could be explained in a number of ways.
 Firstly, it's natural that we're more concerned about how other people see us rather than how we see other people.
-"It goes back to the social psyche where we don't really question a lot about the people we encounter, we're more worried about how others will see us if we do question them."
+"It goes back to the social psyche where we don't really question a lot about the people we encounter," he explains.
+"We're more worried about how others will see us if we do question them."

-Finally, if no sizeable numbers of people were openly casting doubt over Belle's personal story, it's reasonable that would-be critics would be dissuaded from calling her out.
+Finally, if no sizable numbers of people were openly casting doubt over Gibson's personal story, it's reasonable that would-be critics would be dissuaded from calling her out.
 Lawrence brings up the famous Solomon Asch experiment about conforming to social pressure as an example.
 In it, a group of students in a room were asked to compare a number of lines and say which was longest.
-Everyone in the room was in collusion with the experimenter except for one person—the innocent.
-When it came time to say which line was the longest, the innocent, who was made to answer last, went along with the group's answer, even though it was clearly wrong.
-"So even though the innocent person was right, they went along with the group thinking that 'there must be something wrong with me', not the group," Lawrence says.
+Everyone in the room was in collusion with the experimenter except for one person.
+When it came time to say which line was the longest, that person, who was made to answer last, went along with the group's answer, even though it was clearly wrong.
+"So even though the innocent person was right, they went along with the group thinking that 'there must be something wrong with me,' not the group," Lawrence says.

-It's reprehensible that Belle could for so long profit off of a lie and in turn belittle real sufferers of cancer.
+It's reprehensible that Gibson could for so long profit off of a lie and in turn belittle real sufferers of cancer.
 But it's also interesting what the saga has reflected back upon us as consumers.
-Belle's story highlights our vulnerability to be taken for a ride; how our implicit trust in others can lead to train-wrecks like this.
+Gibson's story highlights our vulnerability to be taken for a ride, and how our implicit trust in others can lead to train wrecks like this.